avantikkamurali-source/roast-toast-cafe/README.md

 **Live site:** _add your GitHub Pages link here once deployed_

 ## What this project demonstrates

-I don't have a coding background — I'm from a commerce background.
-This project shows that I can use an AI assistant to build, troubleshoot, and ship a working website by:
+ This project demonstrates that I can use an AI assistant to build, troubleshoot, and ship a working website by:

 - Writing clear, structured prompts to diagnose problems in existing code
 - Reviewing AI-suggested fixes before applying them (not just accepting output blindly)